 |Cross-Origin Resource Sharing||Configuration settings for handling cross-domain (CORS) access to the Connect2id server endpoints, typically for the UserInfo endpoint.|

-You must restart the Connect2id server in order for a configuration change to take effect.
+You must restart the Connect2id server for a configuration change to take effect.

-The Connect2id server checks the configuration on startup for errors and potential security issues and logs them.
-Remember to check the server logs after startup.
+The Connect2id server checks the configuration files on startup for errors and potential security issues and records them to the log file.
+Remember to check the log file after you start the server.

 Need assistance with configuring your Connect2id server?
 Get in touch with our support.